Introduction

 Apart from in-house slope studies, we are also responsible for managing consultants, who are engaged in assignments to investigate, design, prepare contracts, manage and supervise the construction of LPMit works.

 While our primary objective is to safeguard the public from slope failures, we have always given priority attention to blend in the engineering works with the surrounding environment by making them look as natural as possible.
 It aims to create a sustainable and biodiversified ecosystem that create habitats for wild lives, reduce susceptibility to pests and diseases, and allow natural plant succession.
 Every effort is therefore made to establish sustainable slope appearance and ecology and establish suitable vegetation around natural terrain hazard mitigation measures under the LPMitP.
 As a general rule, a hard surface cover is used only as emergency repairs to landslide scars and as a last resort on slope stability grounds.
-On average, we plant about 2.7 hundred thousand plants each year in connection with our landslip prevention and mitigation works, and most of the plants are native species.
+On average, we plant over two hundred thousand plants each year in connection with our landslip prevention and mitigation works, and most of the plants are native species.

 As for slopes or retaining walls on private land, we manage consultants who are engaged to study and recommend follow-up actions.
 Where the slope or retaining wall studied is found to be sub-standard, unstable or becoming dangerous, statutory orders will be issued to the responsible private owners by the Buildings Department through the Buildings Ordinance to ensure appropriate follow-up actions to be taken on the sub-standard situations.